 The data centers in a GSLB setup exchange metrics with each other through the metrics exchange protocol (MEP), which is a proprietary protocol for Citrix NetScaler appliance.
 The exchange of the metric information begins when you create a GSLB site.
 These metrics comprise load, network, and persistence information.

 MEP is required for health checking of data centers to ensure their availability.
 A connection for exchanging network metric (round-trip time) can be initiated by either of the data centers involved in the exchange, but a connection for exchanging site metrics is always initiated by the data center with the lower IP address.
-By default, the data center uses a subnet IP address (SNIP) or a mapped IP address (MIP) to establish a connection to the IP address of a different data center.
-However, you can configure a specific SNIP, MIP, or virtual IP (VIP) address, or the NetScaler IP (NSIP) address, as the source IP address for metrics exchange.
+By default, the data center uses a subnet IP address (SNIP) to establish a connection to the IP address of a different data center.
+However, you can configure a specific SNIP, virtual IP (VIP) address, or the NetScaler IP (NSIP) address, as the source IP address for metrics exchange.
 The communication process between GSLB sites uses TCP port 3011 or 3009, so this port must be open on firewalls that are between the NetScaler appliances.

 Note: You cannot configure a GSLB site IP address as the source IP address for site metrics exchange.